 April 20, 2005

-This policy establishes IT security requirements for faculty, students, staff, and other individuals who use computing or communications Systems during the course of their work at Yale University.
-This includes Systems use on-campus as well as from remote locations, such as home, hotels and other off-campus locations.
+This policy establishes IT security requirements for faculty, students, staff, trainees, and other individuals who use computing or communications Systems during their work at Yale University.
+This includes Systems used on-campus as well as from remote locations, such as home, hotels and other off-campus locations.

 The mandatory IT security requirements for faculty, students, staff, trainees, and others in Yale’s HIPAA Covered Components are described in HIPAA Security Policy 5100.
 This Policy 1610 and related procedures do not apply to these individuals.
 Instead, all faculty, students, staff, trainees, and others in Yale’s HIPAA Covered Components must refer to HIPAA Security Policy 5100 for more information.